 - Offer to trade your child's pacifier for a new toy.
 Take your child to the toy store and let her pick out a toy to trade for her pacifier.
 Experienced store clerks are used to this trading game.

 - When your child does give up her pacifier, offer her lots of praise for doing a grown up thing.

-OR you may decide the stress is not worth it and choose to wait until your child willing gives it up the pacifier on her own accord.
-Which ever option you choose, don\'t get frustrated with your child as this tends to make the situation worse.
+Alternatively, you may decide the stress is not worth it and choose to wait until your child willing gives it up the pacifier on her own accord.
+Which ever option you choose, don't get frustrated with your child as this tends to make the situation worse.
 Think about how difficult it would be for you to give up something you enjoy.